andrewbonas/re-former/README.md

-# re-former
+# Re-Former

-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+## General info
+The goal of this assignment was to learn different ways to create forms in Rails To find out more visit [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/forms)